Save the date, the American trend that just won’t die Black Friday is back.

 Once people are in an automation, it might be difficult to edit or change it.

 7. Once they buy, say goodbye (for a few days)

 I always use Black Friday in my workshops as a great example for some truly amazing cock-ups in constantly sending out offer updates.

 If you offer someone 10% off on Black Friday itself and they make a purchase – how ripped off are they going to feel to get a 25% off coupon on Cyber Monday?

 If they’ve made a purchase, stop emailing them!

 Qualify out people at the right moment – kick them out of/exclude them from your automation at the right time, or you’ll end up with much higher complaints, returns and refunds from customers that just wanted the best deal.

 I’m not doing Black Friday, that’s not really my thing and it doesn’t jam with my vibe.
-My consultancy rates for small businesses and the pricing for Inbox Hero – the email service provider for charities – will remain the same because they both deliver great value all year round.
-Deep discounts can hurt small business more than they benefit – just look at the Groupon Effect.
+My rates to help people with their email marketing – will remain the same because it delivers great value all year round.
+Deep discounts can hurt small businesses more than they benefit – just look at the Groupon Effect.

 But it does for loads of e-commerce and package businesses (both B2C and now more recently B2B) and I fully admit I’ve bought stuff on a Black Friday sale that I wouldn’t have otherwise.

 - Start building your list NOW ahead of Black Friday